ngl4/formation_journey/AlgoWorkout/README.md

 - Being able to distinguish different methods and different performance associated with them. ie, a get and set methods are both `O(1)` time and the init method is `O(n)` time.

+## Arnold 06/09/2022 (Binary Tree String input and find depth)

+This is my first session with Arnold and I have a really good time since it is **a great teamwork**!

+**Reflection**
+- Jiyoon - really good at breaking down the problem and visualize the problem + comes up with the depth and max depth idea + pseudocode!!

+- Johanna - find a new method to solve the problem + comes up with the idea of using opening parathesis (+1) and closing parathesis (-1) as a way to find depth!!

+- Gigi - asks great questions and talks through her thought process!!

+- Dexter - first person pointing out the "(" parathesis early on before everyone sees it and ask great questions!!

+- Cindy - mentions edge cases and asks questions (I feel like I am pretty slow haha, but this is the first time I feel like I completely understand the problem and its solution)!!

+Jiyoon and Johanna are leading the game for this algo session and I have learned a ton from them.
+The final time and space complexity are so beautiful, it is a O(n) time and O(1) space.

+I like Mentor Arnold let each of us code a little bit when working on the implementation so everyone gets the chance to code a little bit.

+_What I find I struggle with during this session?_
+- still could not speak up well way to approach the problem
+- still feel confused after other fellow has completed on their pseudocode
+- still need to work on implementing the problem during the pseudocode stage (do not think about coding it out at all - just pseudocode)

 ## ...

 <!--